International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 ### Guiding principles

-Guiding principles were leading the team in structuring the complete IDS ecosystem, it´s roles and this rule book.
+Guiding principles were leading the team in structuring the complete IDS ecosystem, it´s roles and this Rulebook.

 -	Do not reinvent the wheel